aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 The IPython Notebook files, `data_cleaning.ipynb`, `data_exploratory.ipynb`, and `data_explanatory.ipynb` all document the above 3 stages respectively.
 The first 2 files have been converted to HTML for convenience.

-### To convert my Jupyter Notebook slides, clone the repository and navigate to the terminal.
+### To view my Jupyter Notebook slides, clone the repository and navigate to the terminal.
 Follow these steps:

 1) Navigate to `/Thesis/`
 2) type `jupyter nbconvert pisa2012_explanatory.ipynb --to slides --template output_toggle.tpl --post serve`